nearform/openshift-ansible/vagrant/README.md

 or for an Openshift Container Platform install

+    export DEPLOYMENT_TYPE=openshift-enterprise
+    export SUB_USERNAME=<Red Hat Username>
-    export DEPLOYMENT_TYPE=enterprise
+    export SUB_PASSWORD=<Red Hat Password>
     vagrant up (you will be prompted for your Red Hat account details and the sudo account password on the host during this process)

-then for either carry on with

-    vagrant ssh admin1
-    su - (when prompted the password is 'redhat') /vagrant/deploy.sh (when prompted respond with 'yes' and the password for the remote machines is 'redhat')

-An ansible playbook will start (this is openshift installing), it uses the etc_ansible_hosts file of the git repo copied to /etc/ansible/hosts.
-If installing Openshift Container Platform then (via the DEPLOYMENT_TYPE environment variable) the variable 'deployment_type' in /etc/ansible/hosts is set to 'openshift-enterprise'.
+Two ansible playbooks will start on admin1 after it has booted.
+The first playbook bootstraps the pre-requisites for the Openshift install.
+The second playbook is the actual Openshift install.
+The inventory for the Openshift install is declared inline in the Vagrantfile.

-The hosts file creates an install with one master and two nodes.
+The install comprises one master and two nodes.
 The NFS share gets created on admin1.

-The /etc/ansible/hosts file makes use of the 'openshift_ip' property to force the use of the eth1 network interface which is using the 192.168.50.x ip addresses of the vagrant private network.
+The inventory makes use of the 'openshift_ip' property to force the use of the eth1 network interface which is using the 192.168.50.x ip addresses of the vagrant private network.

 Once complete AND after confirming that the docker-registry pod is up and running then